 The success of our launch and space services offerings will depend on our ability to successfully and regularly deliver customer satellites into orbit.
 In November 2021, we successfully launched launch vehicle LV0007 to an inclination of 86.0 degrees at an altitude of 500 km and demonstrated orbital placement of test payload.
 Our data from this launch suggest that we achieve sufficient orbital velocity to successfully inject a satellite into orbit and serve as an opportunity to learn from the experience and to make further refinements to the design and manufacturing processes used to construct our launch vehicles and rockets.
 On February 10, 2022, we launched launch vehicle LV0008.
 After a nominal first stage flight, the payload fairing did not fully deploy prior to the upper stage ignition due to an electrical issue which, together with a software issue, resulted in the upper stage not reaching orbit and the end of the mission.
-On March 15, 2022, we had a nominal first stage flight of LV0010, however our upper stage shut down early and we did not deliver the payloads into low Earth orbit.
+On March 15, 2022, we successfully launched launch vehicle LV0009 and confirmed our first delivery of customer payloads into Earth orbit.
+On June 12, 2022, we had a nominal first stage flight of LV0010, however our upper stage shut down early and we did not deliver the payloads into low Earth orbit.